SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     <#expression#>?

-On its own, the postfix ``?`` operator simply returns the value of its argument as an optional.

 Optional-chaining expressions must appear within a postfix expression, and they cause the postfix expression to be evaluated in a special way.
 If the optional-chaining expression is ``nil``,